John W. Walter

 John Whitney Walter (April 17, 1934 – January 5, 2018) was an American historian, engineer, businessman, author, and politician – as well as a first cousin to United States president Donald Trump.
-He worked for the Trump Organization and was the executive vice president of Trump Management, served as the historian of the Trump family, and was the 14th Mayor of Flower Hill, New York.
+He worked for the Trump Organization and was the executive vice president of Trump Management, served as the historian of the Trump family, and was the 14th mayor of Flower Hill, New York.

 Early life, education, and military service

-John Walter was born in Queens, New York, on April 17, 1934, to William Otto Walter, a banker for Manufacturers Trust Company and Elizabeth Trump Walter, the sister of Fred Trump.
+John Walter was born in Queens, New York, on April 17, 1934, to William Otto Walter, a banker for Manufacturers Trust Company, and Elizabeth Trump Walter, the sister of Fred Trump.

 As a child, Walter grew up in Hollis, Queens, until 1958, when the family moved to 511 Manhasset Woods Road in the Manhasset portion of Flower Hill, New York.
 He attended St. Paul's High School in Garden City, New York, along with Admiral Ballard Academy, located in Connecticut.
-Walter received his BS in Business Administration in 1955 from Norwich University, and earned his MBA from Columbia University in 1960.
+Walter received his Bachelor of Science in Business Administration in 1955 from Norwich University, and earned his Master of Business Administration from Columbia University in 1960.

 Between his undergraduate and graduate studies, Walter served two years in the United States Army.
 He was stationed in Heidelberg, Germany, as a second lieutenant.